greenbone/gvm-tools/README.rst

 gvm-cli
 #######
 This little tool sends plain GMP commands and prints the result to the standard output.
-When program is used without any parameters, then it asks for an xml command and user credentials.
+When program is used without any parameters, it asks for an XML command and user credentials.

 Example program use
 -------------------